lachu97/react-native-securekv/README.md

 ---

 ## ✨ Features
-🔑 Strong PBKDF2-SHA256 key derivation (configurable iterations, salt).
+- 🔑 Strong PBKDF2-SHA256 key derivation (configurable iterations, salt).

-🔒 AES-256-GCM encryption with authentication (detects tampering).
+- 🔒 AES-256-GCM encryption with authentication (detects tampering).

-🚫 Passphrase required for both encryption and decryption — no accidental leaks.
+- 🚫 Passphrase required for both encryption and decryption — no accidental leaks.

-🧹 Utilities to remove or clear stored items.
+- 🧹 Utilities to remove or clear stored items.

-✅ Passphrase verification helper.
+- ✅ Passphrase verification helper.

-⚡ Drop-in for React Native apps (iOS + Android).
+- ⚡ Drop-in for React Native apps (iOS + Android).

+- Useful for Banking and other Crypto Apps that wanna prioritize security.

 ---